 Want to see more?
 Watch the video below -

 David, our Commercial Director, recently went aboard Oceania's Insignia.
 This is what he thought about his four day trip.

-I was lucky enough to join Oceania’s Insignia for 4 nights (Lisbon to Bordeaux) during its world voyage.
-The ship is approx. 30,000 tonnes and carry’s around 650 passengers which means there plenty of space onboard given its size and the number of passengers onboard.
+I was lucky enough to join Oceania’s Insignia, for 4 nights from Lisbon to Bordeaux, during its world voyage.
+The ship is around 30,000 GT and carries around 650 passengers, which means there is plenty of space onboard given its size and the number of passengers onboard.

 - Priority Noon ship embarkation with priority luggage delivery